Shirodork/Vnyan-Websocket-Plugin/README.md

 4. Click the "Websocket Connection" under VnyanWebsocket to set up a new button.
 The parameters are as follows:
     - Name: The name of the button
     - Enter Websocket Command: The message to send to Vnyan.
 Make sure it matches!
     - Example: I have a toggle for turning on and off my Vtuber sweater.
-So I have a button configured with the command "SweaterOn" and "SweaterOff"
+So I have a button configured with the commands "SweaterOn" and "SweaterOff"
     - ![Loupedeck Plugin](/images/Loupedeck.png)
 5. Open VNyan if you haven't already and start the Websocket server
     - Menu > Settings > Misc. > WebSockets